 Huntingdon Valley, PA (August 28, 2018): The Veterans Affairs (VA) now considers items equal to those offered by the American Heart Association (AHA) to be responsive for procurement purposes.

 A 100 million dollar market is now open to non-AHA business concerns and purchasing managers may now reap the benefits.
 Companies like Pacific Medical Training are already offering VA purchasing managers $20 ACLS courses in anticipation of future business relations.

 In the past, contracts have only been awarded to companies selling AHA products and services under the justification that “Only one responsible source and no other supplies or services will satisfy agency requirements.”
 But, things have changed.
-In fact, Branch Chief, PCAC-STL Chris White stated in email correspondence that “there may be other ways to meet the course material requirements.”
+Inxfv fact, branch chief, PCAC-STL Chris White stated in email correspondence that “there may be other ways to meet the course material requirements.”

 Additionally, when asked if “Pacific Medical Training branded ACLS course materials will be responsive,” Mr. White stated in email correspondence “If your ACLS course materials follow the latest AHA guidelines they would be considered responsive.”

 VA no longer wants solicitation of medical training courses to be too restrictive.
 A major effort to promote full and open competition was demonstrated in the most recent solicitation for medical training.
-The solicitation, published August 12, 2018, includes the words “or Equal” next to all items in the product description.
+This solicitation number 36C77618Q9226, published August 12, 2018, includes the words “or Equal” next to all items in the product description.